angusk701/angusk701/README.md

 ## ➡️ About Me

 - 👋 Hi, I'm Angus!
 I'm a Full-stack/AI Developer.
-- 🎓 BEng Computer Science with a Business Minor @ The Hong Kong University of Science & Technology
+- 🎓 BEng Computer Science with a Business Minor @ The Hong Kong University of Science & Technology.
 - 🎯 I love building web and AI applications!

 ## ✅ Languages and Frameworks